Planche Lean Tutorial – The Best Planche Progression Exercise

 4. Bend your elbows as if you are mid-pushup

-5. Now hold that position for 30 seconds.
-Repeat thrice in a workout session.
+5. Hold that position for 30 seconds.
+Repeat three times in a workout session.

 Increase your hold time incrementally.
 When you reach 60 seconds, you can start implementing a real full Lean to replace the last Pseudo Planche Lean in your workout.
 Repeat this until you’re only doing the Planche Lean.